Rehab Centers That Accept COBRA Insurance

 Does COBRA Insurance Cover Alcohol And Drug Rehab?

 COBRA Insurance covers healthcare costs to the same extent as your private insurance plan.
 Due to the Mental Health Parity and Addiction Equity Act of 2008, most group health plans cover addiction treatment.

-If your insurance plan covers substance abuse treatment, then COBRA will cover the cost of your rehab program.
+If your private health insurance plan covers substance abuse treatment, then COBRA will cover the cost of your rehab program.

 Which treatments will be used during an individual rehab program depend on the rehab center a person chooses to attend and which services they need.
-Treatment needs are typically determined by a clinical assessment prior to the start of treatment.
+Addiction treatment needs are typically determined by a clinical assessment prior to the start of treatment.